-On June 30, 2011, the School of Medicine Medical Facilities System owned or occupied eighteen locations where clinics and/or clinical faculty and/or clinical administration were housed.
+On June 30, 2012, the School of Medicine Medical Facilities System owned or occupied seventeen locations where clinics and/or clinical faculty and/or clinical administration were housed.
 Owned by the University are the Richard H. Moy, M.D.
-Building, the Auburn Clinic, Auburn, Illinois, 401 N. Walnut, and the Simmons Cancer Institute.
-The Auburn Clinic was sold contract for deed in December, 2002 and is not occupied by the School of Medicine.
+Building, 401 N. Walnut, and the Simmons Cancer Institute.
 The fourteen remaining locations are leased by the University using revenues generated by the clinical practice of medicine.
-Nine of the leased facilities are in Springfield, Illinois and the remaining five are located elsewhere in Illinois.
+Ten of the leased facilities are in Springfield, Illinois and the remaining four are located elsewhere in Illinois.